giovannihsieh/MATH261A-project/README.md

-# MATH261A-project-template
+# MATH261A-project
-Example project repository for MATH 261A.
+Project repository for MATH 261A.
+Author: Giovanni Hsieh
+Date of Submission: 9/24/2025

+## Project Structure

+Dataset used is in the data folder (nfl-team-statistics.csv).
+Final PDF is in the paper folder, and Quarto qmd file used to render the PDF is also in the paper folder.
+References bib file also found in paper folder.

 ## Data